gabrielgoncalves95/lyricsGenerator/Readme.md

 * Tensorflow 1.10.0+ (Used as keras backend)

-To use cpu as model processor:
+To use cpu as main processor:
 ```
     pip install tensorflow==1.10.0
 ```
-To use gpu as model processor:
+To use gpu as main processor:
 ```
     pip install tensorflow-gpu==1.10.0
 ```